-The 120-month rule requires that you have ten years of continuous coverage under the Active Employees Plan without a break (with your last day of continuous coverage ending within your grace period as described above).
-While you are a 1400 Hour employee, you will have a break in your continuous coverage if you have fewer than nine calendar months of life insurance under the Active Plan in any twelve-month period.
-While you are a Non-1400 Hour employee, you will have a break in your continuous coverage if you go one or more calendar months without having life insurance coverage under the Active Employee Plan.
+The 120-month rule requires that you have ten years of continuous coverage under the Active Plan without a break (with your last day of continuous coverage ending within your grace period as described above).
+The 120-month period begins anew after any month in which you are without coverage.
+Exception: